HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 - build a list by repeatedly appending additional items to an empty list.
 - describe the actions that occur when several methods are attached sequentially.

-Total video time: m s
+Total video time: 50 m 09 s (additional time for optional live coding videos)

 ## Links